onofricamila/DyClee/README.md

 ### :small_orange_diamond: How to try it
-The `requirements.txt` file provides the needed packages to create a conda environment.
+The `requirements.txt` file provides the needed packages to run the software.

 Then, as for the algorithm itself, the `config.py` file is the one in which you have to define the dataset you want to use and configure the parameters to be passed to stage 1 and stage 2.
 Then, just run the `main.py` file and you will see the results :sparkles: